EQUITIESLAB

 Simulate your trading rules

-Create correct stop losses by testing each one
+• Create accurate stop losses by testing each one

-Specify minimum and maximum holding periods, which can vary over time
+• Specify minimum and maximum holding periods, that can vary over time

-Set conditions for stocks to be ejected from the portfolio
+• Set conditions for stocks to be discarded from the portfolio

 Some metrics you can use to understand your performance